Jeepers Creepers (2001 film): Plot

 Two police officers escort the siblings back to the church, but reports come in that it has been set on fire.
-On their way back, the officers are attacked and killed by the truck driver, leaving Trish and Darry in shock.
-The two stop at the home of an elderly woman with numerous cats to call the police.
+On their way back, the officers are attacked and killed by the truck driver.
+Darry and Trish stop at the home of an elderly woman with numerous cats to call the police.
 The driver sneaks in and kills the cat lady, before revealing its monstrous appearance to Trish and Darry.
 Trish repeatedly runs the driver over with her car, only for a giant wing to tear through its trench coat.
 They drive off.

 They eventually reach a police station, where they meet Jezelle Gay Hartman, the psychic who called them earlier.
 She explains that their pursuer is an ancient creature known as the Creeper, which awakens every 23rd spring for 23 days to feed on human body parts, absorbing them into its own body.
 It selects its victims based on their fear.
 Sgt.
-Davis Tubbs, the officer in charge, is skeptical of Jezelle's warnings, dismissing her claims as delusional.
+Davis Tubbs, the officer in charge, dismisses Jezelle's warnings as delusional.
 Tension grows between them as Jezelle insists that the Creeper is real and that one of the siblings is doomed.

-That night, the Creeper arrives at the station, breaking into the holding cells and killing several prisoners to heal its wounds.
+That night, the Creeper attacks the station, breaking into the holding cells and killing several prisoners to heal its wounds.
 Despite Tubbs' and the rest of the police force's efforts to stop it, the creature proves unstoppable.
 It eventually corners Trish and Darry in an upstairs interrogation room.
 After sniffing them both, it throws Trish aside and chooses Darry.
 Trish offers herself in his place, but the Creeper escapes through a window, flying off with Darry into the night.

 The next day, Trish is picked up by her parents, and Jezelle returns home.
 In an abandoned factory, Darry's mutilated body is revealed—his back flayed open and his eyes removed.
-As the song "Jeepers Creepers" plays, the Creeper is seen using Darry's eyes as its own.
+As the song "Jeepers Creepers" plays, the Creeper is seen peeking through the holes where Darry's eyes used to be.